Admonitions and Warnings against Dangerous and Destructive Acts, 1-35

 6:1 My child, if you have made a pledge for your neighbor,

 and have become a guarantor for a stranger,

-Prov 6:2 if you have been trapped by what you said, ensnared by the words of your mouth,
+6:2 if you have been ensnared by the words you have uttered,

-Prov 6:5 Free yourself, like a gazelle from the hand of the hunter, like a bird from the snare of the fowler.
+and like a bird from the trap of the fowler.

 Proverbs devotes no less than three poems to the sluggard (Prov 6:6-11; 24:30-34; 26:13-16) in addition to scattered sayings (Prov 10:26; 13:4; 15:19; 19:24 20:4; 21:25; 22:13; cf. 19:15; 31:27).

 The ant – ‘Many types of ants occur in Palestine, but the context clearly identifies this as the harvester ant, sometimes called the agricultural ant, which is about 6 mm long.
 Its colonies are common and conspicuous in many parts of Israel outside the actual desert.
 It collects seeds of many kinds, especially grasses, during spring and early summer and stores them in underground galleries, often after removing the husks and letting them blow away in the wind, which clearly indicates the nest entrance.’
 (NBD)

 v7 The ant has no-one telling it what to do, but it busies itself anyway.

 The sluggard loves his ease, lives in idleness, minds no business, sticks to nothing, brings nothing to pass.
 He speaks here to the sluggard,

 I. By way of instruction, Pr 6:6-8.
 He sends him to school.
 Observe,